 Ask your patients to give reviews on third-party sites like Google as part of your medical marketing strategy.
 According to BrightLocal, 85 percent of consumers consider reviews older than three months irrelevant, so it’s important that you’re asking for feedback on a consistent basis.

-Blogging is great marketing activity for doctors because it gives them the opportunity to educate patients about their specialty.
+Blogging is great marketing activity for doctors because it gives them the opportunity to educate patients about their healthcare specialty.

-By blogging, you constantly refresh your website with content, which can help with your search engine ranking.
+By blogging, you constantly refresh your website with healthcare-related content, which can help with your search engine ranking.
 You are also adding pages to your website, which increases the chances that new patients will land on your site when they’re searching for keywords related to your specialty on search engines.

 Get started with blogging by compiling ideas for blog posts.
-This could include information about services you offer, information about conditions you treat most often, or even questions your patients commonly ask.
+This could include information about the healthcare services you offer, information about conditions you treat most often, or even questions your patients commonly ask.
 Then, commit to a blog frequency.
 Can you write a blog post once per week?
 Once per month?
 Once every three months?
 Finally, create an editorial calendar to outline when you will write each blog post and when you will publish them on your site.

 Instantly see how you compare to other practices in your local area and specialty.